17 positive discipline parenting tools that can help make your parenting journey a little easier.

 I’m a mom who used to yell, and heck I sometimes still do, but I’m trying to be a lot simple better using these positive discipline techniques.

-I’m telling you, my parenting style has transformed and my children rarely throw tantrums and have a bad attitude.
+I’m telling you, my parenting style has transformed and my children rarely throw tantrums and have a bad attitude, and there are so many success stories like mine out there.

 What Is Positive Discipline?